-Workit Health offers accessible, on-demand online care for opioid addiction in Michigan and California.
+Workit Health’s program offers accessible, on-demand online care for opioid addiction.
 We recently caught up with Samantha Keeler, a recovery coach in Ann Arbor, Michigan, to get to know her better.

 What got you interested in the field of social work, and addiction care specifically?

 I have always had a passion for helping people and encouraging people to do what is right for them.
 I love setting goals and coming up with ways for people to help achieve those goals.
 Addiction and behaviors that lead people to be at risk for addiction is something that I have learned I am very interested in.
 Our brains are trained to seek out things that feel good-even when the long-term impacts are not great.
 By working with people to push towards long-term goals-we get to rewire the way our brains function and I think the science of this is FASCINATING!

 What is the most surprising thing you’ve learned about addiction since working in the field?

 How resilient our bodies are physically and mentally.
 I also love to see when we work on things outside of just addictive behaviors how it has an impact on overall health which leads to less addictive behaviors.
 It is a great cycle!

 Programs like Workit Health are changing the options getting help by offering web and phone-based digital addiction care.
 What should people know when preparing for virtual counseling?